ivanjaven/clima/README.md

          yarn build
       ```

-2. **Set up environment variables:**
+3. **Set up environment variables:**

    Create an .env.local file in the root of the project and add your WeatherAPI key:

       ```plaintext
         REACT_APP_API_KEY=your_api_key_here
       ```

 ## Running the App

    To start the development server, run:

    Using npm:

       ```bash
-         npm start
+         yarn build
       ```
    Using yarn: